foxmask/django-th/docs/quickstart.rst

 The second one, will read the data from the cache, and will publish them on Wallabag.

-Once all of this is ok, you could :ref:`automate this commands <crontab>` later
+Once all of this is ok, you could automate this commands with :ref:`crontab` later

 Have Fun, and happy automation ;-)